-John described the war of the Ten States against the saints, “these will make war with the Lamb and the Lamb will overcome them, because He is Lord of lords and King of Kings, and those who are with Him, called chosen and faithful.”
+John said, “these (Ten Kings) will make war with the Lamb and the Lamb will overcome them, because He is Lord of lords and King of Kings, and those who are with Him, called chosen and faithful” (Revelation 17:14).

-From Isaiah, we know that the stone that struck the image was Christ, “Behold, I lay in Zion, a stone for a foundation, a tried stone, a precious cornerstone” (Isaiah 28:16).
+This was the stone described by Isaiah, “Behold, I lay in Zion, a stone for a foundation, a tried stone, a precious cornerstone” (Isaiah 28:16).

-The victory of the Spirit of Christ came by the testimony of two witnesses, the two Olive trees described in the Book of Zechariah, who overcome, “not by might nor by power, but by My Spirit.”
+The victory of the Spirit of Christ came by the testimony of the Two Witnesses, the two Olive trees described in the Book of Zechariah.
+Zechariah said they overcame, “not by might nor by power, but by My Spirit” (Zechariah 4:6).
 Here, the Targumist translated “by My Spirit” as “by My Word,” to describe Christ as the Word.

 The Two Witnesses

 In Revelation Chapter 11, the Apostle John described the Two Witnesses who testify against the beast.
 The Greek text literally says, “I will give Two Witnesses of Me, and they will prophesy for 1,260 days” (Revelation 11:3).
 Verse 4 tells us that these Two Witnesses are the two olive trees from Zechariah 4; they are also called two lampstands, two Churches (Revelation 1:20).

 Of course, there were many more than two witnesses over these 1260 years.
 But Jesus said that the Law only required two witnesses (Matthew 18:16; 2 Corinthians 12:14).

 From the Book of Daniel, we understand the Two Witnesses as Jan Huss and Martin Luther.